-Individuals should be endowed with this virtue according to their state in life: for some it will mean virginity or celibacy consecrated to God, which is an eminent way of giving oneself more easily to God alone with an undivided heart."
-For others it will take the form determined by the moral law, according to whether they are married or single.
+Individuals should be endowed with this virtue according to their state in life: for some it will mean virginity or celibacy consecrated to God, which is an eminent way of giving oneself more easily to God alone with an undivided heart.27 For others it will take the form determined by the moral law, according to whether they are married or single.
 But whatever the state of life, chastity is not simply an external state; it must make a person's heart pure in accordance with Christ's words: "You have learned how it was said: You must not commit adultery.
-But I say this to you: if a man looks at a woman lustfully, he has already committed adultery with her in his heart."
-28
+But I say this to you: if a man looks at a woman lustfully, he has already committed adultery with her in his heart."28

-Chastity is included in that continence which Saint Paul numbers among the gifts of the Holy Spirit, while he condemns sensuality as a vice particularly unworthy of the Christian and one which precludes entry into the kingdom of heaven.29 "What God wants is for all to be holy.
+Chastity is included in that continence which St. Paul numbers among the gifts of the Holy Spirit, while he condemns sensuality as a vice particularly unworthy of the Christian and one which precludes entry into the kingdom of heaven.

+"What God wants is for all to be holy.
 He wants you to keep away from fornication, and each one of you to know how to use the body that belongs to him in a way that is holy and honorable, not giving way to selfish lust like the pagans who do not know God.
 He wants nobody at all ever to sin by taking advantage of a brother in these matters. . . .
 We have been called by God to be holy, not to be immoral.
-In other words, anyone who objects is not objecting to a human authority, but to God, who gives you his Holy Spirit."30 "Among you there must not be even a mention of fornication or impurity in any of its forms, or promiscuity: this would hardly become the saints!
-For you can be quite certain that nobody who actually indulges in fornication or impurity or promiscuity-which is worshipping a false god-can inherit anything of the kingdom of God.
-Do not let anyone deceive you with empty arguments: it is for this loose living that God's anger comes down on those who rebel against him.
+In other words, anyone who objects is not objecting to a human authority, but to God, who gives you His Holy Spirit."

+'Among you there must not be even a mention of fornication or impurity in any of its forms, or promiscuity: this would hardly become the saints!
+For you can be quite certain that nobody who actually indulges in fornication or impurity or promiscuity - which is worshipping a false god - can inherit anything of the kingdom of God.
+Do not let anyone deceive you with empty arguments: it is for this loose living that God's anger comes down on those who rebel against Him.
 Make sure that you are not included with them.
-You were darkness once, but now you are light in the Lord; be like children of light, for the effects of the light are seen in complete goodness and right living and truth."
-31 neighbor or to the social order but because the fornicator offends against Christ who has redeemed him with his blood and of whom he is a member, and against the Holy Spirit of whom he is the temple.
-"You know, surely, that your bodies are members making up the body of Christ. . . .
-All the other sins are committed outside the body; but to fornicate is to sin against your own body.
-Your body, you know, is the temple of the Holy Spirit, who is in you since you received him from God.
-You are not your own property; you have been bought and paid for.
-That is why you should use your body for the glory of God."
+You were darkness once, but now you are light in the Lord; be like children of light, for the effects of the light are seen in complete goodness and right living and truth."31

+"Sin Against Your Own Body"

-In addition, the Apostle points out the specifically Christian motive for practicing chastity when he condemns the sin of fornication not only in the measure that this action is injurious to one's
+In addition, the Apostle points out the specifically Christian motive for practicing chastity when he condemns the sin of fornication not only in the measure that this action is injurious to one's neighbor or to the social order but because the fornicator offends against Christ who has redeemed him with His blood and of whom he is a member, and against the Holy Spirit of whom he is the temple.